tz70s/blog/content/posts/openwhisk-future.md

 In Kubernetes network model, the ip-per-pod model is flattened and we can easily work without this problem.
 But to the native mode, the warmed containers required some mechanisms to resolve with NAT environment.

-There are two potential ways:
+There are some potential ways:

 1. Use InvokerAgent as a reverse proxy: this will take some additional benefits => reduce the calls after pause/resume, since Controller will no longer managed any Container's lifecycle.
 However, this is quite similar to prior Invoker, may gain some latency here.

 2. Forced user to use somewhat overlay/underlay network policy, to reach a similar model in Kube.

-3. Port-mapping once creation.
+3. Port-forwarding once creation.

-Obviously, we can only pick solution 1 and 3.
+Obviously, it's arbitrary and not applicable for option 2.
 I choose 3 from now.

 **How do we deal with overflow messages?**